-The above are broadly consistent with values and principles in the Government Sector Employment Act 2013 that apply to public servants, while expanding both their content and scope of application.
+The above is fundamentally consistent with values and principles in the GSE Act 2013 that apply to public servants, while expanding both their content and scope of application.

 A government officer may perform functions, such as authorising expenditure on behalf of the State, as a delegate.
-Under the GSF Bill, there are a broader range of functions that can be delegated, or subdelegated, to government officers by the responsible Minister and the Accountable Authority for the relevant GSF Agency.
+Under the GSF Bill, a broad range of functions may be delegated, or subdelegated, to government officers by (amongst others) the responsible Minister and the Accountable Authority for the relevant GSF Agency.